LukePappa/Ourism/text.md

-Your purpose is to attain Ennea, which is everlasting and perfect fulfillment in the act of existing itself.
+Ennea is everlasting and perfect fulfillment in the act of existing itself.
 To cultivate Ennea, simply be.